preciofishbone/OmniaDocsG2/general-assets/document-picker/index.rst

 .. image:: document-picker-navigation-new.png

-Depending on settings, a search can be available, and it can also be possible to filter the list on a property, in this example on Document Type.
-A second step can be available for the property, as "Applies To" in this example.
+Depending on settings, a search can be available, and it can also be possible to filter the list on a property, in this example on document type.
+A second step can be available for the property, as "Applies to" in this example.

 .. image:: document-picker-search-new.png

-Settings for the Document Picker
+Settings for the document picker
 *********************************
-Settings for the Document Picker is found in the Business Profile, see: :doc:`Document Picker settings </admin-settings/business-group-settings/settings/document-picker/index>`
+Settings for the document picker is found in the business Profile, see: :doc:`Document picker settings </admin-settings/business-group-settings/settings/document-picker/index>`